 General school rules for behavior and communications apply.
-Access is a privilege that entails responsibility and will be provided to all students unless a signed Internet Use Exclusion Request (page 48) is on file at the school.
-Please be advised that the exclusion request will restrict student use of district Internet access for research and exploration, but the student will still be instructed through the use of Internet-based educational software deemed vital to your child's educational success.
+Students will be instructed through the use of Internet-based educational software that is embedded into the curriculum and deemed vital to your child's educational success.
+In order for students to access the Internet for research and exploration, parents must indicate their agreement by signing the Acknowledgement and Internet/Student Media Permission Form found on page 44.
 Users will comply with district standards and will honor the Acceptable Use Policy and Guidelines.
 At any time an administrator or representative may review files and communications to maintain system integrity and ensure that users are using the system responsibly.
 Students should have no expectation of privacy in any communication sent by e-mail or in regard to Internet or network access.